gerstrong/Commander-Genius/readme.txt

 now classes.
 The idea behind that is to provide a faster and more stable program.
 Features like the implementation of resolution changes was achieved through classes.
-Although it looks very similar, the skeleton of the program is very different to the one in CloneKeen.
+Although it looks very similar the skeleton of the program is very different to the one in CloneKeen.

-The CloneKeenPlus source code may be freely distributed and modified as per the GPL, just please remember to give credit to the original authors.
+The Commander Genius source code may be freely distributed and modified as per the GPL, just please remember to give credit to the original authors.

-CloneKeenPlus has been developed by Gerstrong togther with Pickle and Tulip implementing mayor improvements basing on the original source code of CloneKeen by Caitlin Shaw.
+Commander Genius has been developed by Gerstrong togther with Pickle and Tulip implementing mayor improvements basing on the original source code of CloneKeen by Caitlin Shaw.
 Many thanks to him,